 What if they cannot reach you?
 Well, provide them with a secondary contact number or person that they can reach anytime the need arises.
 If you will be staying in a hotel, you can provide them with the hotel’s phone number.

 Prepare your home

-You are getting a sitter to take care of your pet.
+You are getting a sitter to take care of your special needs pet /s.
 This means that they will not be coming to take care of your home.
 You should, therefore, prepare your home and make it safe and clean.